gobo7793/Geckarbot/README.md

 The bot requires a `.env` file in base directory with the environment data:
 ```
 DISCORD_TOKEN= # Discord bot token to connect
-SERVER_NAME= # The name of the connected server
+SERVER_ID= # The name of the connected server
 DEBUG_CHAN_ID= # Channel ID for channel for debug output
 DSC_CHAN_ID= # Channel ID for !dsc command
-DEBUG_MODE= # If true, most debug output (like full exception stack) will print on console
+DEBUG_MODE= # Not neccessary, but if true, most debug output (like full exception stack) will print on console
 ```
 Required pip packages:
 - discord.py